The current Tahoe Courthouse in Tahoe City, shared with Placer County

 This option has been considered and determined not to be feasible.
 The Court portion of the building is too small to renovate successfully, and building expansion, with the cooperation of the County as owner of the site, presents environmental concerns and is not possible within the Tahoe Regional Planning Agency (TRPA) land coverage regulations.

-The AOC develops a project schedule, which provides a basis for estimating escalation to the mid-point of construction, which is then added to the project budget.
+The Judicial Council staff develops a project schedule, which provides a basis for estimating escalation to the mid-point of construction, which is then added to the project budget.
 This was the process used to arrive at the initial budget for this project.
 The project budget has been reduced and may be reduced further in the coming fiscal year.

 Why does it cost so much to build a one-courtroom courthouse?